panelarrow

 Investigating military court martial records provides a unique perspective on the disciplinary measures and legal procedures used by the different branches of armed forces since the time of the Revolutionary War.
 First adopted from the British Articles of War, records are stored in the national archives among other repositories.
 These records incorporate comprehensive details regarding trials, allegations, verdicts, and personal backgrounds of service members implicated for misconduct or criminal activities

-Enemy Aliens: Registering Our Immigrant Ancestors
+Enemy Aliens: Registering Our Immigrant Forbearers

 Documenting enemies of the United States dates back to 1798 with the passage of the Alien and Sedition Acts.
 Our Government has not always been kind to immigrants of other ethnic origin.
 During both World War I and later World War II with Germans, Italians, and Japanese nationals, and in many cases their spouses were considered enemy aliens and required to register themselves.
 The Act of registering Enemy Aliens during times of war done to protect our nation while suspending those persons basic civil liberties.

-Dog Tags: Lest We Forget-Identifying our Military Dead
+Dog Tags: Identifying our Military Dead

 In times of war the inability to identify battlefield casualties becomes ever increasingly critical.
 Begun as early as the Civil War when soldiers would write their names and units pinning them on uniforms evolved to create identification tags from either wood, or other material.
 In 1906 the United States Government formulated plans for permanent aluminum discs and by 1913 the wearing of the new discs became mandatory.
 Called “Dog Tags” they became more detailed with information over time and today are issued to recruits serving in the military.

-Spies, Slackers, and Aliens: Records of the American Protective League
+Spies, Slackers, and Aliens: The American Protective League

 Organized in Chicago, IL in 1917 by citizens who believed the United States Department of Justice was understaffed and not up to the task of fighting against espionage.
 They grew to a volunteer force of more than 250,000 members.
 The APL was given absolute power to stop ordinary citizens in the streets by checking whether men were legally registered for draft, or were sympathetic to the Germans, or those unregistered aliens living in the United States.
 Long believed to be a pseudo-patriotic organization.
 The APL documented both members and their activities in rich genealogical and historical details at the time the United States entered World War I.